 In more advanced cases of vascular disease, surgery may be necessary to avoid stroke or limb loss.
 Vascular surgery performed at New York Methodist includes a range of procedures to relieve the effects of blocked blood vessels.
 Conditions we treat include:

-Artery Reconstruction for Lower Extremities
+Artery Reconstruction Surgery for Lower Extremities

-Treatment for Insufficient Blood Flow in the Legs
+Surgery for Insufficient Blood Flow in the Legs

 For more information, please call 718.780.3288.